Prabakaran Parameswaran

-Prabakaran a/l Parameswaran (born 8 February 1996) is a Malaysian politician and law student who has served as Chairman of the Special Committee of the Malaysian Indian Community Transformation Unit (MITRA) since February 2024 and the Member of Parliament (MP) for Batu since May 2018.
+Prabakaran a/l Parameswaran (born 8 February 1996) is a Malaysian politician and lawyer who has served as Chairman of the Special Committee of the Malaysian Indian Community Transformation Unit (MITRA) since February 2024 and the Member of Parliament (MP) for Batu since May 2018.
 He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition, and was an independent before joining PKR.
 He has also served as the Division Chief of PKR of Batu since July 2022.
 He served as the Youth Chief of PKR of Federal Territories from February 2020 to August 2022.
-He is also presently the second youngest MP at the age of 29 after Sungai Petani MP Mohammed Taufiq Johari who is a month younger than him.
+He is also presently the second youngest MP at the age of after Minister of Youth and Sports and Sungai Petani MP Mohammed Taufiq Johari who is a month younger than him.
 He was the youngest MP from 2018 to 2022 before Mohammed Taufiq took over the title after his election as an MP.
 However, he is the youngest to be elected at the age of in 2018 in the history of Malaysia.